UN-OCHA/hpc-content-site/html/themes/custom/common_design_subtheme/components/gho-caption/README.md

-Global Humanitarian Overview - Caption Component
+HPC Content Module - Caption Component
 ================================================

 Styling of the text caption found in `photo galleries`, `stories` or under